Climate Solution - Forests

-Deforestation of our planet, for centuries, has led to issues such as - loss of wildlife habitat; land, water, and air pollution.
-It's the cause of the release of greenhouse gas emissions (GHGs) from the practice of deforestation itself (leading to an unmitigated increase in global warming).
-Deforestation is also directly responsible for the loss of trees to help absorb GHGs and create a healthy planet; and degradation of land quality.
+Deforestation of our planet, for centuries, has led to issues such as - loss of wildlife habitat; as well as land, water, and air pollution.
+Clearing forests results in greenhouse gas emissions (GHGs) from the practice of deforestation itself (leading to an unmitigated increase in global warming).
+Deforestation is also responsible for the loss of trees to help absorb GHGs and create a healthy planet; and degradation of land quality.

 Humans have taken for granted products originating from forests (a vast quantity of the world's products of mass consumption come from forests).
-A significant quantity of food, and food packaging, on the planet either originated, or was developed as a consequence of, now degraded or deforested land.
-Deforestation is the consequence of the exploitation of Earth's natural resources for mass production and consumption of goods reliant on deforestation.
+A significant quantity of beef, soy, palm oil, and wood products either originated, or were developed as a consequence of, now degraded or deforested land.
+Deforestation is a consequence of the exploitation of Earth's natural resources for mass production and consumption.

 What are some of the major problems caused by deforestation?

-It has lead to the current global ecological crisis of climate change and degradation of large swaths of the planet's land.
+Deforestation has been a major contributor to the current global ecological crisis of climate change.
+The reckless manner in which forests are cleared has resulted in the degradation of large swaths of the planet's land.
 Within the past decade and to the present day, it has been calculated that global deforestation occurs at a rate of at least 18 million acres annually.

 Deforestation is a top global contributor to climate change.
 This is partly due to the polluting fossil fuel intensive machines used to clear forest that spew GHGs and pollution.
 This is also due to 'controlled' fires to advance the deforestation process.

-In addition, deforestation is mostly done for the mass production of carbon-intensive goods manufactured from natural resources.
-A big climate problem deforestation is to blame for is cattle grazing on land cleared in the deforestation process.
+Deforestation is mostly done for the mass production of carbon-intensive goods manufactured from natural resources.
+A big climate problem that deforestation is to blame for is land cleared simple for cattle grazing.
 Methane emissions from cattle grazing are the #1 source of agricultural GHGs worldwide;

 Where Does Most Deforestation Happen?